ARBUCHELI/DEVELOPER-FOR-MICROSOFT-AZURE-NANODEGREE-SECOND-PART/README.md

-# CLOUD DEVELOPER USING MICROSOFT AZURE NANODEGREE
+# DEVELOPER FOR MICROSOFT AZURE NANODEGREE

-## This repository contains the lessons and quizzes from Cloud Developer Using Microsoft Azure Nanodegree Program.
+## This repository contains the lessons and quizzes from Developer for Microsoft Azure Nanodegree Program.

 ## The first part corresponds to the material provided during the first phase of the scholarship.